-In November 2016 the Transportation Agency of Monterey County and the Santa Cruz County Regional Transportation Commission passed local sales tax measures, Measure X and Measure D respectively, to fund transportation projects of all modes in their respected counties.
-This significant local investment in transportation will account for a much needed stable funding source for local road maintenance, transit operations, active transportation investments and other congestion reducing projects.
-Additionally with the passage of these local funding sources, both Monterey County and Santa Cruz County are now considered "self-help" counties making them eligible for additional state grant funding.
+In November 2016, the Transportation Agency of Monterey County and the Santa Cruz County Regional Transportation Commission passed local sales tax measures, Measure X and Measure D respectively, to fund transportation projects of all modes in their respected counties.
+In 2018, the Council of San Benito County Governments passed local transportation sales tax Measure G. This significant local investment in transportation will account for a much needed stable funding source for local road maintenance, transit operations, active transportation investments and other congestion reducing projects.
+In addition, with the passage of these local funding sources, Monterey County, Santa Cruz County, and San Benito County are now considered "self-help" counties making them eligible for additional state grant funding.

 Measure X in Monterey County, a three-eighths cent sales tax, will be prioritized to address maintenance of local roads, increase road safety and reduce traffic congestion, improve mobility and make active transportation safer.
 Based on these priorities the sales tax revenue is divided into two accounts with 60 percent allocated to local road maintenance and safety and 40 percent allocated to regional safety, mobility and walkability.
-Measure X is expected to generate roughly \$440 million over 22 years.
+Measure X is expected to generate roughly \$500 million over the life of this plan.

 Measure D in Santa Cruz County, a one-half cent sales tax, is designed to address major transportation issues including local road repair and increased safety, traffic congestion, mobility for seniors and those with disabilities, investments in active transportation and increase alternative transportation options.
-The sales tax revenue generated will be divided into five programs including 30 percent to neighborhood projects for local road repair with set asides for Highway 9 improvements and Highway17 wildlife crossing projects, 25 percent to highway corridors including transportation demand management programs and safety programs, 20 percent to transit focusing on senor mobility, 17 percent to active transportation projects and the remaining 8 percent to preserve and analyze the rail corridor.
-Measure D is expected to generate nearly \$420 million over 22 years.
+The sales tax revenue generated will be divided into five programs including 30 percent to neighborhood projects for local road repair with set asides for Highway 9 improvements and Highway17 wildlife crossing projects, 25 percent to highway corridors including transportation demand management programs and safety programs, 20 percent to transit focusing on senior mobility, 17 percent to active transportation projects and the remaining 8 percent to preserve and analyze the rail corridor.
+Measure D is expected to generate nearly \$625 million over the life of the plan.